ClonyPDF home

 Visa Authority Overview

 Saudi visa applications are issued under the authority of the Ministry of Foreign Affairs (MOFA).
-Depending on your nationality and visa type, your application is routed one of two ways: directly online through the e-Visa Portal for eligible tourist applicants, or through Tasheer — the visa facilitation network MOFA appointed to handle in-person processing — for Business, Work, Family, and many Hajj/Umrah applications.
+Depending on your nationality and visa type, your application is routed one of two ways: directly online through the e-Visa Portal for eligible tourist applicants, or through Tasheer — the visa facilitation network MOFA appointed to handle in-person processing — for Business, Work, Family, and Hajj applications.
 Tasheer centers also collect biometric data (fingerprints and a digital photo) on-site for most applicants aged six and up, separate from the photo you submit with your paperwork.

 Because two different systems are in play, the photo you need depends on which one your application goes through — not just on your nationality or purpose of travel.
+Every national standard we hold is indexed in the passport photo requirements by country hub, and the composition rules behind all of them are explained in the passport photo rules library.

 Saudi Arabia Visa Photo Requirements Table

-Photo size (e-Visa)200 x 200 pixels (digital upload)
+Photo size (e-Visa)200 x 200 pixels, square 1:1 aspect ratio

-BackgroundPlain white, no pattern, no shadows
+BackgroundPlain white, no pattern, no shadows — see background colour rules

-Head sizeFace fills 70%–80% of frame, chin to crown
+Head sizeFace fills 70%–80% of frame; approx. 1.4 – 1.6 in (36 – 41 mm) chin to crown — see head size rules

 File format (digital)JPG, JPEG, or PNG